-I recently purchased a Western Digital Caviar Black 1TB 7200 RPM 32 MB cache hard drive for my desktop computer and I love it!
-It’s got loads of space and is super quiet.
+I recently purchased a Western Digital 1TB 7200 RPM hard drive for my desktop computer and I love it!
+It has loads of space and is super quiet.

 However, when I received it from Newegg, I was not completely sure the drive would be working properly since it was wrapped in a little piece of bubble wrap and nothing else!
-Instead of copying a bunch of data to it and then losing it all if the drives craps out because of some kind of internal error, I decided to test it out with some free hard drive diagnostic tools.
+To remove any chances of the drive having some kind of internal errors, I decided to test it out with some free hard drive diagnostic tools.

 Microsoft Error Checking (Chkdsk)